 Attersee’s figurative painting makes him one of the biggest individualists in Austrian art, and his »invented objects« of erotic and daily life—such as Speisekugel, Speiseblau, and Attersteck, created between 1964 and 1966—brought him notoriety on the European Pop Art scene.

-Starting in the middle of the 1960s, Attersee began a friendship with representatives from the Vienna Group (Wiener Gruppe) and the Vienna Actionism (Wiener Aktionismus), participating in two of their group actions, Aktionskonzert für Al Hansen« (1966) and the legendary »Zock-Fest« (1967).
+Starting in the middle of the 1960s, Attersee began a friendship with representatives of the Vienna Group and Vienna Actionism, participating in two of their group actions, Aktionskonzert für Al Hansen (1966) and the legendary Zock-Fest (1967).